Mission

 April 2021

 LymeX hosts Bridging the Gap Roundtable.
-More than 1,500 viewers watched the LymeX Roundtable: Bridging the Trust Gap featuring inclusive strategies and emerging technologies for tick-borne diseases.
-Afterward, approximately 70 participants — including patients, doctors, researchers, and policymakers — explored ways to improve cooperation and communication with a resulting report
+More than 1,500 viewers watched the LymeX Roundtable: Bridging the Trust Gap, featuring inclusive strategies and emerging technologies for tick-borne diseases.
+Afterward, approximately 70 participants—including patients, doctors, researchers, and policymakers—explored ways to improve cooperation and communication with a resulting report.

 June 2021

 LymeX Education and Awareness “Healthathon.”
 The Healthathon (similar to a hackathon, but as a health-focused sprint) called on the public to create educational materials to raise awareness about tick-borne disease prevention and help others benefit from the latest scientific findings.
 Participants from all walks of life, including two winning K-12 innovators, helped lead by example with Lyme Innovation progress.
-The LymeX Education and Awareness Healthathon resulted in five winners, including two K-12 innovators, whose work was socialized on YouTube and in social media.
+The LymeX Education and Awareness Healthathon resulted in five winners, including two K-12 innovators, whose work was socialized on YouTube and social media.

 December 2021

-LymeX announces partnerships with NASA Center of Excellence for Collaborative Innovation (CoECI) and the Defense Advanced Research Projects Agency.
+LymeX announces partnerships with the NASA Center of Excellence for Collaborative Innovation (CoECI) and the Defense Advanced Research Projects Agency (DARPA).
 Partnerships with these two agencies represent a multidisciplinary effort to address the complex challenges presented by Lyme disease.
 The LymeX and NASA CoECI collaboration’s goal is to accelerate the development of Lyme disease diagnostic tests.
 The DARPA collaboration is related to early-detection methods that improve the federal response to infectious diseases.

 January 2022